top of page

 What I Do

 My primary role is as a Physical Therapist Assistant (PTA) at Santo Domingo Health Clinic, where I work as part of a clinical team helping patients recover from injuries, surgeries, and chronic conditions.
+In addition to my clinical work, I also provide in-home personal training, balance coaching, and movement consulting in the Albuquerque area.
+In this role, I specialize in helping adults—particularly those over 70—move better, feel stronger, and enjoy fuller, more active lives.

 Important Note: When I work with clients in their homes, I am operating solely as a personal trainer and movement coach—not as a licensed Physical Therapist Assistant.
 If a concern arises that falls outside my scope of practice, I will refer you to a qualified Physical Therapist or healthcare provider.

-How I Help
+Who I Help & How I Help

-I work with clients on:
+I work with clients who want to:

-Reducing fear of falling or movement
+• Reduce fear of falling or fear of movement

 Let’s talk about what you want to accomplish.